mericdemirors/icas/segmentatimg/README.md

 ## 2- Two window is showed to user, one for color selecting other for painting segments.
 * Color selecting window is used for selecting the segmentation color and displaying the painting mode.
 There are 2 paint modes other than default clicking actions.
 One is for continuously filling and other is unfilling.
 Both of them are activated and deactivated with double click on related mouse button.
 * Painting are done in segmenting window.
 Left click fills the segment and right click unfills, Rapid filling and unfilling can be done with continuous modes.
-Middle button is used to make a cut, a line is cutted between consecutive middle button clicked points and cutted pixels are assigned to be new segments with new label.
+Middle button is used to make a cut, a line is cutted between consecutive middle button clicked points and cutted pixels are assigned to be an edge.
 Also keyboard inputs are listened for various actions other than painting:
   * q: quits the segmentation
   * n: goes to next image in folder(no save)
   * p: goes to previous image in folder(no save)